24 hours in VIENNA

 Dinner

-If after all the snacks or hearty lunches you’re still hungry, there’s one of Vienna’s most rustic and traditional restaurants just a few steps from your hotel.
+If after all the snacks or hearty lunches you’re still hungry, there’s one of Vienna’s rustic yet modern restaurants just a few steps from your hotel.

 Nightcap